sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 ![The action menu (three dots) open with the "Share Code" menu item highlighted]({{root_url}}/img/signup_form_share_code_action_menu.png 'Action menu Share Code')

-3. A modal will open where you can copy either the direct link to the Twilio SendGrid hosted form — titled, **Landing Page** — or the embeddable iframe code — titled, **Direct Embed**.
+3. A modal will open where you can copy either the direct link to the Twilio SendGrid-hosted form — titled, **Landing Page** — or the embeddable `<iframe>` code — titled, **Direct Embed**.

    - The Landing Page link can be pasted anywhere, including in an email or on a social media site.
-   - The Direct Embed code can be pasted to the HTML of your website wherever you’d like the form to display.
+   - The Direct Embed code can be pasted into the HTML of your website wherever you want to display the form.

 ![The signup form's share modal]({{root_url}}/img/signup_form_share_code_options.png 'Form share options')

-You can also find the options to share the signup form in the form editor by clicking **Share Code** in the top-right corner of the editor.
+You can also find the options to share the signup form in the form editor by clicking **Share Code** in the top right corner of the editor.

 ### Manage signup forms